Kissing bugs tend to bite people on the face and near the mouth. They carry a parasite called Trypanosoma cruzi, which can develop into an infection.

-- anyone under 18
+- anyone under 18 years old

-You should see a doctor if you:
+See a doctor if you:

-- have seen kissing bugs in your home (see photos below)
+- have seen kissing bugs in your home

 During the day, kissing bugs usually live in mud, straw, and adobe.
-These materials are often used to build homes in the endemic areas of Mexico, South America, and Latin America.
-If you visit these areas, try to avoid sleeping in structures made of these materials.
-If you do sleep in them, take the following precautions:
+These materials are often used to build homes in the endemic areas of Mexico, Central America, and South America.

 - surround your bed with insecticide-coated netting